 Open a grey scale image in Photoshop and then open a second copy of it (Window->Arrange->New Window For....[filename]).
 Move the two windows around your screen (e.g. to opposite corners) and compare them.
 You will typically see significant variance in brightness and quite possibly in colour as well - for example, Apple Cinema displays are notorious for colour casts in the corners.

 If you tend to retouch images side by side, this can be a significant problem.
-If the variance is only minor and around the edges, it may not be a big practical problem, but if, like most people, you display the image your working on full screen across your entire display, there may be as much as 30% variance in brightness across the image - meaning for example, the left hand side of your image will look artificially brighter than the right purely because of a uniformity issue.
-If you edit your image based on this, you will simply be damaging your image in an effort to make up for the deficiencies of your display.
+If the variance is only minor and around the edges, it may not be a big practical problem, but if, like most people, you display the image your working on full screen across your entire display, on a typical 'normal' monitor there may be as much as 30% variance in brightness across the image - meaning for example, the left hand side of your image will look artificially brighter than the right purely because of a uniformity issue.
+If you edit your image based on this, you may simply be damage your image in an effort to make up for the deficiencies of your display.

 Good quality LCD screens must have a matte surface, not a shiny, reflective gloss coating.
 Gloss is bad in every way - it increases contrast, which we don't want, and it dramatically increases the reflectively characteristics of the screen, which is again very bad.
 High quality screens all have very matte surfaces that minimise reflections and allow for a very pleasing, natural display.
 Very high quality screens have lens grade coatings on them for extremely high quality display, and this gives images on these screens a wonderfully natural, three dimensional quality.